joonakauranen/ot-harjoitustyo/README.md

 ## Testing

-Run the tests with the following command:
+Run tests with the following command:

 mvn test